Skip to the main content.

 1. High school student considering BS/MD programs

-2. College student considering a gap year
+3. College student in a gap year

-3. College graduate considering a career change
+4. College graduate considering a career change

 This article will offer a general overview of what you need to do to get accepted to medical school regardless of the category you fall into.